The Majestic Desert of Corfu – Must see attractions10 Feb, 2017

 A visit to this place is not complete without watching the sun go down.
 Being on the South-Western side of Corfu, Halikouna Beach and Korission sea lake offer spectacular sunsets.

 We watched the sun go down and slowly made our way back to the car.
 The soul soothing feelings that the landscape offered to us that day, lasted for many days ahead.
 We drove back in total silence!
-Music, (our usual companion while driving anywhere else), was just not going to be the kind of entertainment we were after.
+Music, (our usual companion while driving), was just not going to be the kind of entertainment we were after.

 The captivating images that we had just witnessed were enough to overwhelm any other mundane reality!